 The Old Note Price and the New Note Price will have no necessary relationship to the actual value to you of the old notes or the new notes.
+You should independently analyze the value of the old notes and the value of the Total Consideration, including the new notes, and make an independent assessment of the terms of the exchange offer.
 None of us, the dealer managers, the exchange agent or the information agent has expressed any opinion as to whether the terms of the exchange offer are fair.
 None of us, the dealer managers, the exchange agent or the information agent makes any recommendation that you tender old notes pursuant to the exchange offer or refrain from doing so, and no one has been authorized by us, the dealer managers, the exchange agent or the information agent to make any such recommendation.